 Field: Modern Europe; Advisor: Pedersen; Year: 2017

-Lynton teaches in Columbia’s history department.
+Lynton has taught for classes in modern British history (1760-present) and modern German history at Columbia.
+In 2019/2020 she was the department's Lead Teaching Fellow, coordinating the department's TA training and regular pedagogical programming for graduate students and faculty.
 She previously ran the Access and Outreach department at Christ Church, University of Oxford.
 As an undergraduate she founded Oxford First Generation Students, the first society in the UK to support students who are the first in their family to attend university, and represented the organisation in several press and media appearances.
 She remains passionate about broadening access to higher education and promoting educational opportunity for young people from disadvantaged backgrounds.
 She is originally from Lancaster, UK.